fru1tstand/hcde-fanfiction-study/readme.md

 + Heavily modified FandomScrape to automatically calculate maximum number of pages within itself and scrape all.
 + Renamed a couple classes for consistency.
 + Added more User-Agent headers in MultiIPScraper.
++ Parallel processing update.
+  + `MultiIPCrawler` now only supports asynchronous fetching of pages.
+  + Rewrote `ScrapeProcess`, `FandomProducer`, and all related submodules to conform to new concurrent paradigm.
+  + Disabled non-conforming code for old processes.

 ### May 23, 2016 ~ May 27, 2016